The festival is owned and operated by Oregon Food Bank, a nonprofit hunger-relief organization, as its largest fundraiser.

 Did you know ...

-- For the first time ever, the Oregon Food Bank Network distributed more than 1 million food boxes to families in need – a 12% increase over last year.
+- For the second year in a row, the Oregon Food Bank Network distributed more than 1 million food boxes to families in need.

 - Growing levels of long-term unemployment are forcing more and more people to fall into poverty and to seek emergency food.